ryancramerdesign/ProcessWire/README.txt

 UPGRADES
 ---------------------------------------------------------------------------
-The following does not apply to 2.0 -> 2.1 upgrades.
-Please see the section after this for that.

-Upgrading from one version of ProcessWire 2.1 to another is a matter of replacing these files from your old version with those from the new:
+Upgrading from one version of ProcessWire 2.1/2.2 to another is a matter of replacing these files from your old version with those from the new:

   /wire/ 	< entire directory
-  /index.php	< if necessary
+  /index.php	< if changed
-  /.htaccess 	< if necessary (rename htaccess.txt in the source)
+  /.htaccess 	< if changed (rename htaccess.txt in the source)

 Because index.php and .htaccess aren't updated very often, you may only have to replace your /wire/ directory.
 Note that the /wire/ directory